-- A. There are several possibilities, listed here in the order of most likely. - You have no greywater irrigation time scheduled on the irrigation controller for that particular day.
-Put some run-time on some valves for that day.
-Every day should have some run-time scheduled or greywater will be lost to the overflow that day. - Even though you have the dial in the "Manual, single-station" position, and you depressed the "+" button to start manual irrigation, you have no greywater in the tank at that moment so the system is irrigating with potable water, not the pump. - The float switch has slipped and is now mounted incorrectly on the pump discharge pipe or it is just floating around loosely in the tank.
-Remount it securely on the pump discharge pipe right above the top of the pump. - The float switch is stuck in the "Off" (down) position, maybe trapped between the tank and the pump.
-Resecure it to the pump's discharge pipe so it can't get trapped. - The pump has stopped due to some rocks, a dropped lid bolt, or other foreign object falling in the tank and jamming the impellor.
-Turn off the power, remove the pump from the tank, remove the bottom cover plate on the pump, remove the object from the impeller, then put it all back together again. - The float switch is broken.
+- A. There are several possibilities, listed here in the order of most likely. - Immediately after installation: The controller was not programmed fully.
+Set the RE VN number to the correct starting valve.
+See ReWater Controller User's Guide, page 8. - You have no greywater irrigation time scheduled on the irrigation controller for that particular day.
+Put some run-time on some greywater valves for that day.
+Each day should have some run-time scheduled or greywater will be lost to the overflow that day. - Even though you have the dial in the "Manual, single-station" position, and you depressed the "+" button to start manual irrigation, you have no greywater in the tank at that moment so the system is irrigating with potable water, not the pump. - The float switch has slipped and is now mounted incorrectly on the pump discharge pipe or it is just floating around loosely in the tank.
+Remount it securely on the pump discharge pipe right above the top of the pump.
+It should have a 13" swing arm. - The float switch is stuck in the "Off" (down) position, maybe trapped between the tank and the pump.
+Secure it to the pump's discharge pipe so it can't get trapped. - The pump has stopped due to some foreign object falling in the tank and jamming the impeller.
+Turn off the power, remove pump from the tank, remove bottom cover plate on the pump, remove object(s) from the impeller, reassemble. - The float switch is broken.
 Test the float by shaking it lightly while holding it upright while the controller is in the "manual, single station", "+" (on) position.
-If you don't hear the float switch click on and the pump stays off, and your multi-meter can't read 120 VAC coming from the relay in the junction box (see page 26 in the ReWater controller User's Guide), replace the float switch. - The circuit breaker supplying the controller has been tripped.
-Reset it. - An undersized pump has burned out prematurely due to continuously pumping uphill, causing it to labor virtually non-stop.
-Fix the design problem by replacing with a more appropriate pump.
+If you don't hear the float switch click on and the pump stays off, and your multi-meter can't read 120 VAC coming from the relay in the junction box (see page 26 in the ReWater controller User's Guide), replace the float switch. - \circ ~ The circuit breaker supplying the controller has been tripped.
+Reset it. - An undersized pump has burned out prematurely due to continuous uphill pumping causing it to labor virtually non-stop.
+Replace it with a more appropriate pump.